EGPostema/DrawerDissect/functions/functions_README.md

 **Description**

-Uses Claude to transcribe text from specimen images and extract location information.
+Uses Claude to transcribe text from specimen images and extract location inFiletypeion.

 **Command**
 ```sh